 Weiping Zou, MD, PhD is the Charles B. de Nancrede and a Professor of Surgery, Immunology and Biology at the University of Michigan.
 He is also the Co-Director of the Tumor Immunology and Transplantation Biology Program.
-Within the University of Michigan Comprehensive Cancer Center, he directs the Immunologic Monitoring Core and the Surgical Oncology Fellow Training (T32) program.
+Within the University of Michigan Rogel Cancer Center, he directs the Immunologic Monitoring Core and the Surgical Oncology Fellow Training (T32) program.

 He received his MD from the Tongji Medical School in 1990 and his PhD from the University of Paris in 1997 for Immunology.
 He did post-doctoral work at the Baylor Research Institute in Immunology ending in 2001.

 Weiping Zou has delivered more than 200 invited lectures at different institutions and conferences, published more than 120 articles and book chapters including 16 in the series of journals of Nature, Science, and Cell, and provided 7 authority reviews and commentary articles in Nature and Science journals.
 Dr. Zou leads a laboratory staff whose primary focus is tumor immunology and immunotherapy.
 His laboratory is one of the most cited research teams in the field of immunology.
 Its work has been highlighted by many scientific news agencies.
 The single original work on Tregs has been cited nearly 4,000 times.